 When searching for commercial properties, you will discover that the type of lease you sign will make a big difference.
 Absolute leases bookend the spectrum of commercial real estate leasing agreements.

 An absolute gross lease would cause the property owner to be responsible for all expenses.
 While an absolute net lease arrangement places the tenant in charge of all expenses.
 Absolute "gross" and "net" variations are very unlikely.
 Commercial real estate lease agreements vary to reflect the risk between owner and tenant.
 More common are double net leases or triple net leases.
 The triple net lease — also known as an NNN lease — is one popular variation.

 What is a triple net lease?

 A triple net lease is usually illustrated per square foot.
-For example, a listing might read, “$50 NNN per square foot, per year,” meaning the annual base rent is $50 per square foot of the property, with an undesignated amount of net taxes, insurance and maintenance charged to the tenant on top of that amount.
+For example, a listing might read, “$50 NNN per square foot, per year.”
+This means the annual base rent is $50 per square foot, with an undesignated amount of net taxes, insurance and maintenance fees.

-Many property listings use the terms “triple net,” “NNN” or “turnkey” to note that tenants are responsible for property costs rather than to identify a strict definition of expenses.
+Many property listings use the terms “triple net,” “NNN” or “turnkey.”
+These lease types call for tenants to pay property costs rather than defining strict expenses.
 As triple net arrangements can vary greatly, the lease outlines which parties are responsible for exactly what costs and how.

 Investor advantages and disadvantages

 Triple net leases are excellent from an investor perspective, but there are a few risks.
-As investors often assume NNN properties with existing tenants, it is important to identify the re-leasing period before purchase so that the owner doesn’t risk acquiring a property with an outgoing tenant.
+Investors often purchase NNN properties with existing tenants.
+When doing so, it is important to identify the re-leasing period before purchase.
+This is so that the you don't risk acquiring a property with an outgoing tenant.

 Only accredited investors — those who meet the Securities and Exchange Commission’s net worth requirements — can acquire triple net lease property.
 Others can tap into triple net lease commercial real estate through real estate investment trusts (REITs) that exclusively invest in triple net leases.